jasondickerson/Red_Hat_Satellite_IaC/README.md

 ### Running the automation

+#### Register the Satellties to Red Hat Subscription Management

-1. Ensure your RHEL 8 server is registered to Red Hat Subscription Management and has access to a Satellite Infrastructure Subscription.
+Ensure your RHEL 8 server is registered to Red Hat Subscription Management and has access to a Satellite Infrastructure Subscription.

+#### Prepare the Ansible Control Node (Satellite) to run the playbook

-2. Run "sat_prep.bash".
+Run "sat_prep.bash".
 The script will do the following:

 1. Disable all but the necessary repositories for the Satellite installation.
 2. Enable the Satellite EL8 module
 3. Clear the DNF/YUM cache
 4. Install the following:
     1. ansible-core
     2. RHEL System Roles
     3. redhat.satellite ansible collection
     4. redhat.satellite_operations ansible collection
 5. Perform a full system update
 6. Report if a Reboot is required.

-3. If necessary, reboot.
+If necessary, reboot.

+#### Run the playbook

-4. Run "ansible-playbook site.yml" The following actions will be performed:
+Run "ansible-playbook site.yml" The following actions will be performed:

 1. Install the following (Some are optional but help to maintain code):
     - satellite (rpm packages)
     - chrony
     - sos
     - bash-completion
     - tree
     - vim-enhanced
 2. Download the sat6-queue-check.bash script
     - This is a script I wrote to help find where Satellite 6 was getting "clogged" on very large satellite installations.
 3. Configure firewalld appropriately for a provisioning Red Hat Satellite.
 4. Run the Satellite Installation
 5. Create a manifest file for the Red Hat Satellite
     - Stored in /root
 6. Store the UUID of the Manifest file
     - Stored in a text file in /root
 7. Upload the manifest into Satellite
 8. Set Satellite Settings as appropriate
     - Set Default Download Policy to on_demand
         - This saves a ton of disk space!
 9. Create non-default Satellite Locations
 10. Refresh the manifest
     - This can be needed for normal maintenance, so I left it in for future day 2 operations.
 11. Manage GPG keys for Repositories
 12. Enable the required Red Hat Repositories and any custom repositories
     - Custom repositories can include EPEL or in house created repositories
     - Note: the use of EPEL on production systems is not recommended, use it at your own risk.
 13. Sync the repository content
     - With the Default Download Policy set to on_demand, this will only download repository metadata, and create repository metadata internal to Satellite.
 RPM's are downloaded to Satellite as clients request them.
 14. Create a Sync Plan
 15. Create Lifecycle Environments

 16. Create Content Views
 17. Publish Content Views and publish them to Lifecycle Environments
 18. Create Activation Keys
 19. Create Domains
 20. Create Subnets
 21. Create Hostgroups
 22. Set the Default root password for systems created by Hostgroups.

+#### Summary

 This covers all of the installation and configuration playbooks.
 After all of this, your Satellite is ready to PXE Provision BIOS based systems!